Become a trainee

 High-end TV refers to big-budget television content and major drama productions (e.g. Sherlock, The Crown or The Night Manager), as opposed to lower budget television such as continuing dramas (Eastenders), reality TV (TOWIE) or other scripted and non-scripted television formats (Crystal Maze).

-Trainees have been placed on films including Wonder Woman, Jurassic World, God's Own Country and Lady Macbeth, and on TV dramas such as Peaky Blinders, Poldark, Game of Thrones, Outlander, Dr Foster and Derry Girls, and on children's TV programmes such as The Worst Witch, Horrible Histories, Secret Life of Boys and The A List.
+Trainees have been placed on films including Wonder Woman, Jurassic World, God's Own Country and Lady Macbeth, on TV dramas such as Peaky Blinders, Poldark, Game of Thrones, Outlander, Dr Foster and Derry Girls, and on children's TV programmes such as The Worst Witch, Horrible Histories, Secret Life of Boys and The A List.

 ScreenSkills is dedicated to supporting inclusion in the screen industries and encourages applications from new entrants from diverse backgrounds and regions.
 In 2017/18, candidates selected for the Film Trainee Finder were 66% women, 60% from outside London and 20% black, Asian and minority ethnic (BAME).

 How does Trainee Finder work?

 If you are successful in your application to become a trainee, you will join the year-long Trainee Finder scheme for film or high-end TV, becoming part of an industry-recognised group of talented new entrants.
 Trainees on the high-end TV scheme may also be placed on children's TV productions.

 Throughout the year, you can access placements in your chosen department on feature films, high-end TV dramas or children's TV programmes shot across the UK in productions which pay into the ScreenSkills' skills funds.
 In addition to carrying out placements, you will be required to attend training events including health and safety, finance for freelancers, carbon literacy, branding and networking as well as industry masterclasses to improve your employability in the industry.
 Trainees also can gain access to an industry mentor.